 Because all-purpose flour is the most common flour listed in recipes, we may not realize how many different wheat flours there are.
-What you are making will determine the type of flour needed, from semolina to bread flour to cake flour.
-Understanding what each flour is as well as its purpose will help you know if you can substitute one for another in a recipe.
-Some flours, like all-purpose, cake, and pastry flours can be and are used for the same products; the choice is based mostly on individual taste.
+What you are making will determine the type of flour needed, whether it be semolina or bread flour or cake flour.
+Some flours, like all-purpose, cake, and pastry flours can be used for the same products; the choice is based mostly on individual taste.
+Understanding what each flour is, as well as its purpose, will help you know if you can substitute one for another in a recipe.

 This ubiquitous flour is a mixture of high gluten hard wheat flour and low gluten soft wheat flour.
 Because it is a mixture of the two, it can be used to make a variety of foods, including breads, cookies, cakes, and pastries.
 It's also used to thicken sauces and gravies and as a coating or breading for fried or sauteed foods.

 Whole Wheat Flour

 This flour is ground from the whole grain, without the bran being removed first.
 Not removing the bran can interfere with gluten development, so sometimes additional gluten is added to this flour.

 Both of these flours are made from hard durum wheat with a high gluten content.
 They are used to make pasta, noodles, couscous, and cereals.

 Because this type of flour contains more hard wheat flour, it also contains more gluten, which makes it excellent for making breads, particularly yeast-risen breads.

 This finely textured low gluten flour is made from soft wheat.
 It has a high starch content and is used for cakes and pastries.
 You can make your own cake flour by removing 2 tablespoons of all-purpose flour from 1 cup and replacing it with 2 tablespoons of cornstarch.

 Pastry flour has more hard wheat flour than cake flour, but less than all-purpose flour.